-Poor communities shoulder the worst burdens of unaffordable water service, environmental destruction and climate change, and a new movement is doing something about it.
+Poor communities shoulder the worst burdens of unaffordable water service, environmental destruction, and climate change, but a new movement trying to do something about it.

 Uniting people around the shared values of dignity, justice and equality is essential to our work at Food & Water Watch, and we are proud to stand alongside the Poor People's Campaign in this fight.

 That's why when we got a call about helping people in the impoverished county of Martin County, Kentucky, earlier this year, we got busy working to stop an unfair rate hike for water that isn’t safe to drink.
 In Martin County, 27 percent of households live on less than $15,000 a year.
 Recently, we joined together with the Martin County Concerned Citizens and the Appalachian Citizens Law Center to call for an investigation of this crisis, and the Kentucky Attorney General answered our call and launched an investigation.

 We continue to stand with Martin County residents, and people in lower-income communities across the country who suffer disproportionately from unsafe and unaffordable water service.